Aranguri/reinforcement-learning/TD/README.md

 - Q-Learning: Off-policy TD Control
 - TD Target for Q-Learning: `R[t+1] + discount_factor * max(Q[next_state])`
 - Q-Learning has a positive bias because it uses the maximum of estimated Q values to estimate the maximum action value, all from the same experience.
 Double Q-Learning gets around this by splitting the experience and using different Q functions for maximization and estimation.
 - N-Step methods unify MC and TD approaches.
-They making updates based on n-steps instead of a single step (TD-0) or a full episode (MC).
+They make updates based on n-steps instead of a single step (TD-0) or a full episode (MC).

 ### Lectures & Readings